ipfs/specs/src/unixfs.md

 - `decode(PBNode.Data).Data` contains a bitfield indicating which buckets contain entries.
   Each bit corresponds to one bucket (0 to fanout-1), with bit value 1 indicating the bucket is occupied.
 The bitfield is stored in little-endian byte order.
-The bitfield size in bytes is `fanout/8`, which is why fanout SHOULD be a multiple of 8.
+The bitfield size in bytes is `fanout/8`, which is why fanout MUST be a multiple of 8.
   - Implementations MUST write this bitfield when creating HAMT nodes
   - Implementations SHOULD use this bitfield for efficient traversal (checking which buckets exist without examining all links)